stefanprodan/openfaas-flux/openfaas-operator.md

 Weave Cloud extends Prometheus by providing a distributed, multi-tenant, horizontally scalable version of Prometheus.
 It hosts the scraped Prometheus metrics for you, so that you don’t have to worry about storage or backups.

-Weave Cloud comes with canned dashboards for Kubernetes that you can use to monitor a specific namespace:
+Weave Cloud comes with canned dashboards and alerts for Kubernetes that you can use to monitor a specific namespace:

 ![weave-cloud-monitor](docs/screens/weavecloud-monitor.png)

 It also detects OpenFaaS workloads and shows RED metrics stats as well as golang internals.

-Navigate to Weave Cloud Workloads, select openfaas:deployment/gateway and click on the OpenFaaS tab:
+Navigate to Weave Cloud Workloads, select `openfaas:deployment/gateway` and click on the OpenFaaS tab:

 ![weave-cloud-of](docs/screens/weavecloud-openfaas.png)

-Navigate to Weave Cloud Workloads, select openfaas:deployment/gateway and click on the Go tab:
+Navigate to Weave Cloud Workloads, select `openfaas:deployment/gateway` and click on the Go tab:

 ![weave-cloud-golang](docs/screens/weavecloud-golang.png)